Yaquina Head Safety and Access

 Quick Links

 Winter weather along the coast can be dramatic, beautiful and extremely dangerous.
-Please hold onto car doors when getting in and out of vehicles.
-On beaches, high surf and sneaker waves can knock walkers off their feet.
+Please hold onto car doors when getting in and out.
+On beaches high surf and sneaker waves can knock walkers off their feet.
 Never turn your back on the ocean and keep children within arm’s reach.